openspending/fiscal-data-package/spec/index.md

 Data on government budgets and spending is becoming available in unprecedented quantities.
 The practice of publishing budget information as machine-readable and openly licensed data is spreading rapidly and will become increasingly standard.

-Fiscal Data Package is an open specification for quantitative fiscal data especially that generated during the planning and execution of budgets.
-This includes both data on expenditures and revenues, as well as both aggregated data and highly granular data recording individual transactions.
+Fiscal Data Package is an open specification for quantitative fiscal data, especially data generated during the planning and execution of budgets.
+This includes both data on expenditures and revenues, and also covers both aggregated data and highly granular data recording individual transactions.

 The specification is both simple and easy for publishers to use and, at the same time, sufficiently rich and structured to be useful and processable - especially machine processable - by consumers.
 In particular, Fiscal Data Packages are: